PallaviSharma04/Bike-Store-Data-Analysis-SQL-Project/README.md

 - **Baldwin Bikes** store contributes the most to total revenue(**68%**), followed by **Santa Cruz Bikes (21%)** and **Rowlett Bikes (11%)**.
 - **Rowlett Bikes** has the highest number of **rejected deliveries**, followed by Baldwin Bikes and Santa Cruz Bikes.
 - **Cruiser Bicycle** is the best selling category for each store.
+- The staff who contibuted the most in generating revenue for the top 3 best selling categories is **Mireya Copeland** from the store **Baldwin Bikes**.

 ## Customer Insights:
 - **Top 5 customers by sales** are Sharyn,Pamelia,Abby,Lyndsey and Emmitt.
 - **Emmitt** spent the most on **Cruisers Bicycles**, the best selling category.

+## Delivery Insights
+- Of the total **1,445 completed deliveries**:
+  	- **68%** were punctual
+  	- **32%** were delayed.

 ## Recommendations
+- **Invest in Baldwin Bikes**: Maximize inventory and marketing for the top-performing store.
+- **Promote Mountain Bikes and Cruiser Bicycles**: These are the most popular categories in terms of revenue generation and number of sold items.
+- **Focus on Electric Bikes**: Their rising sales indicate growing customer demand.
+- **Improve Delivery Efficiency**: Address delays to improve customer satisfaction.
+- **Recognize High Performing Staff**: Encourage and reward top performers like Mireya Copeland.